SYZ mirror symmetry for del Pezzo surfaces and affine structures: Mirror construction for del Pezzo surfaces using immersed Lagrangians

 \begin{lemma} $\bL_0$ and the immersed Lagrangians $\bL_{i,j}$ have minimal Maslov index two.
 In particular $m_0^b$ is proportional to the unit. \end{lemma} \begin{proof} We have a symplectomorphism $M_0 - \{\textrm{toric fixed points}\} \cong X - \{\textrm{vanishing spheres}\}$.
 In $M_0 - \{\textrm{toric fixed points}\}$, we already know that $\bL_0$ has minimal Maslov index two, since it is special with respect to the toric meromorphic volume form.
 In the smoothing of each toric chart around a singular fixed point, the non-constant holomorphic discs bounded by $\bL_0$ have Maslov indices greater than zero.
 Since any disc class bounded by $\bL_0$ is a linear combination of disc classes in the charts, $\bL_0$ has minimal Maslov index two.

-By wall-crossing, a holomorphic disc class bounded by the immersed Lagrangian $\bL_{i,j}$ is equal to a holomorhic disc class of $\bL_0$ plus Maslov-zero disc classes.
+Holomorphic polygon classes bounded by the immersed Lagrangian $\bL_{i,j}$ is a sum of non-constant holomorphic disc classes corresponding to those of $\bL_0$ with constant polygon classes that has Maslov index zero.
 Thus $\bL_{i,j}$ also has minimal Maslov index two.

 $m_0^b$ has degree two.
 Since the minimal Maslov index is two, the degree of an output in $m_0^b$ cannot be bigger than zero, which can only be the unit. \end{proof}

 By the isomorphisms between the Lagrangian objects $\bL_0$ and $\bL_{i,j}$ for $p \in F$ and $j=1,\ldots,n_i+1$ given in the last subsection, we obtain a manifold glued from the formal deformation spaces of the Lagrangians.
 We call it the Floer-theoretical mirror space.